nicm42/100-days-of-code-v2/coding challenge.md

 **8th June 2020**
 I've spent the past couple of days on JavaScript unit (and integeration and user testing).
 Starting with the easiest one, unit testing, I took some 8kyu (and a 7kyu) kata in codewars and put in a project to do the testing myself.
 I'm glad I choe easy katas because the testing took me a while.
 But I am getting the hang of it now.
 So next I need to find some harder katas where I can split things into multiple functions and do more testing.

+**9th June 2020**
+Did two 6kyu katas.
+The testing came in useful because I could test stages to check it was ok, whereas I'd usually just do a console log.